hashicorp/go-tfe/docs/CONTRIBUTING.md

 mockgen -source=example_resource.go -destination=mocks/example_resource_mocks.go -package=mocks
 ```

-## Adding API changes that are still behind a feature flag
+## Adding API changes that are not generally available

-On top of your code changes, or anywhere visible, add a comment that reads like this:
+In general, beta features should not be merged/released until generally available.
+However, the maintainers recognize almost any reason to release beta features on a case-by-case basis.
+These could include: partial customer availability, software dependency, or any reason short of feature completeness.

+Beta features, if released, should be clearly commented:

 ```
 // **Note: This field is still in BETA and subject to change.**
 ExampleNewField *bool `jsonapi:"attr,example-new-field,omitempty"`
 ```

-When adding test cases, use the skipIfBeta() test helper to omit beta features from running in CI.
+When adding test cases, you can temporarily use the skipIfBeta() test helper to omit beta features from running in CI.

 ```
 t.Run("with nested changes trigger", func (t *testing.T) {